Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 Ulisa Bay Lodge

 Ulisa Bay Lodge is the other mid-range accommodation option in Likoma.
-It has a nice garden, a beautiful beach, and organizes the usual activities (snorkeling, boat trips, “cultural” tours).
+It has a nice garden, and a beautiful beach, and organizes the usual activities (snorkeling, boat trips, “cultural” tours).

 Khaiko Lodge

-Khaiko Lodge is another budget beach lodge with restaurant and ensuite rooms.
+Khaiko Lodge is another budget beach lodge with a restaurant and ensuite rooms.
 It’s more conveniently located compared to Mango Drift, just 1.5km from the airport.
 They also arrange boat trips.

 Wakwenda retreat – Chizumulu